Antz Nansen

-Anthony "Antz" Nansen (born 12 March 1983) is a New Zealand professional boxer, kickboxer, mixed martial artist.
+Anthony "Antz" Nansen (born 12 March 1983) is a New Zealand professional boxer, kickboxer and mixed martial artist.

 Career

-Nansen practiced Kung Fu as a child and grew up playing rugby league.
+Nansen practised kung fu as a child and grew up playing rugby league.
 He began training in kickboxing at the age of 21.
 He is the cousin of Ray Sefo.
 He holds a professional kickboxing record of 22 wins and 3 loss, and has been the kickboxing champion of New Zealand in three different weight classes.
 He defeated Joel Martin in October 2008 to become the World Kickboxing Federation (WKBF) Heavyweight Kickboxing Champion of New Zealand.

 On 23 September 2009, he made his mixed martial arts debut against Olympic judoka Hiroshi Izumi at World Victory Road Presents: Sengoku 10 in Saitama, Japan.
 Nansen was able to control the fight with his striking and won via technical knockout in the first round.

 The following year, on 25 April, Nansen took part in his second MMA bout at ASTRA: Yoshida's Farewell against jiu-jitsu fighter Enson Inoue, who was making his return to the ring after six years of retirement.
 Inoue used his superior grappling skills to win via submission by using an armbar in round 1.